-Where a non-conformance to the Project Management Plan or legislative requirements have been identified a Corrective Action Request (SE4601) shall be issued.
+Where a non-conformance to the Project Management Plan or legislative requirements have been identified a Corrective Action Request (SE4601) or through Hammertech shall be issued.

 The Project Team is responsible for initiating any actions required by the issuing of a non-conformance report and for the acknowledgement that the non-conformance has been addressed and closed out.